 A Chamorro staple.
 Cooked chicken, beef, or seafood chopped and marinated in lemon/calamansi juice, shredded coconut, hot peppers, and onions.
 Served chilled; refreshing, tangy, and spicy.
 Find at local Chamorro restaurants.

-Essential Chamorro appetizer, frequently grilled.
+Essential Chamorro appetizer, usually grilled.

 A foundational side dish in Chamorro cuisine.